 Timing: The Key Difference When it Comes to Collaborative Divorce

-If you have been involved in a Dilworth divorce, or know someone who has, you have likely heard of the term “collaborative divorce.”
-Collaborative divorce is an alternative dispute resolution (ADR) that has become more and more popular in North Carolina and throughout the country for couples who do not want to go through litigation proceedings.
-Collaborative divorce is less formal, less time consuming, and less costly than traditional litigation divorce.
-There are also ADR options for resolving a Dilworth divorce.
+If you have been researching the process of what the divorce process looks like, or know someone who has, you have likely heard of the term “collaborative divorce.”
+Collaborative divorce is an alternative dispute resolution (ADR) that has become more and more popular in North Carolina and throughout the country for couples who do not want to go through costly and often stressful litigation proceedings.
+Collaborative divorce is less formal, less time consuming, and less expensive than traditional litigation divorce.
 The key difference when it comes to collaborative divorce, however, is the timing in which this method is used.How Collaborative Divorce is Different

 Like most other ADR options, such as mediation, collaborative divorce is a non-adversarial process.
 In theory, both are forms of interest-based negotiations.
 Likewise, divorce mediation and collaborative divorce is a voluntary process.
 Neither can be concluded unless and until the parties agree to a resolution and memorialize it in writing or agree to stop the process completely because they have come to an impasse.